thoughtbot/griddler/README.md

 -------------------------------------

-To use Griddler with CloudMailin, tell it you want to do so in the initializer by adding `config.mail_service = :cloud_mailin`.
+To use Griddler with CloudMailin, tell it you want to do so in the initializer by adding `config.mail_service = :cloudmailin`.
 Griddler will now expect to receive CloudMailin's JSON format.
 Be sure to set the post format in your CloudMailin account to JSON ([CloudMailin post formats](http://docs.cloudmailin.com/http_post_formats/)).